 On Monday evening ABC’s 4 Corners aired an episode ‘Weather Alert’ looking at how Australia’s changing climate is impacting people.
 Mounting evidence suggests our changing climate is having an impact on everything - from what we grow, eat and drink, to house prices and the cost of insurance.
 Doctors for the Environment Australia provided the health segment for rising temperatures also have a significant, often ignored, impact on health.

-In this submission DEA analyses the current SA public health plan in the light of our submission; A Better Place to Live 2013.
+In this submission DEA analyses the current SA public health plan in the light of our submission; South Australia: A Better Place to Live 2013.
 We conclude it is necessary to show more urgency in climate change mitigation, to bring climate change into all policies and to work for national coordination through the development of a National Environmental Protection Agency.

 ….It is also increasingly apparent that, even with a 2°C rise, the world will be greatly changed from present, with economic budgets greatly stressed by reparation of infrastructure and all the pillars of life, water, food, air quality and biodiversity-resilience under stress and facing likely deterioration…..